Pkow1999/GithubRestClient/README.md

 When the user does not exist the application will throw an exception with appropriate message.

 ## Documentation
-You can find JavaDoc documentation in the doc folder.
+You can find JavaDoc documentation in the Doc folder.